 The approach is easy: take the trail from the Longs Peak trailhead as for the east face of Longs (i.e. staying left at all the trail junctions).
 When just below Chasm Lake (east face of Longs visible directly west), near a ranger cabin and open-air privy, turn SE and scramble up talus and possibly snow to the base of the now obvious North Face.
 The North Face is partially visible for the last 2 miles of the approach.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Mt.
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Mt.
 Meeker:

 Featured Route For Mt.
 Meeker

 The Flying Buttress 5.10a 6a 18 VI+ 18 E1 5a Colorado

 : Alpine Rock

 : ... : Mt.
 Meeker

 The Flying Buttress is one of Rocky's alpine classics, and is unique compared to the typical big faces and pinnacles throughout most of the Park.
 It follows a steep and narrow rib of rock (the west-most of several on Meeker's North Face), presenting moments of sudden exposure and fantastic belays on the narrow rib itself.
 There are so many variations that about 3 separate routes could be described; in Richard Rossiter's guide about 10-12 people are credited with various FAs and FFAs....[more]
 Browse More Classics in Colorado

 The North Face of Mount Meeker, July 1 2015.